SEXUAL HARASSMENT COMPENSATION

 - Make a declaration as to the rights of the Complainant and the Respondent in relation to the matters to which the proceedings relate;

 - Order the Respondent to pay compensation to the Complainant;

 - Make an appropriate recommendation.

 For the purposes of this blog, I have concentrated only on compensation.
 In this respect, the successful Claimant could look to recover two types of compensation.
 Firstly, compensation for loss of earnings and secondly, compensation for injury to feelings.

 The Employment Tribunal should, so far as possible, look to put the Claimant into the position they would have been in but for the discrimination taking place.
 This will always depend on the individual circumstances of any case.
 However, it tends to involve a calculation of how much money was lost due to the discriminatory treatment.

-If you are experiencing any problems at work, or feel you are being subjected to Sexual Harassment call me on 01522 539501, email email@example.com or visit lincslaw.co.uk.
-I want to help.
+If you are experiencing any problems at work, or feel you are being subjected to Sexual Harassment call me on 01522 440512 or email ContactUs@lincslaw.com for a free initial consultation.
+For more information about Employment Tribunal claims, visit our website at https://lincslaw.co.uk/services/employees/employment-tribunal-claims/

 Tags: employment law solicitor equality act 2010 compensation harassment compensation harassment lawyer harassment lawyer lincoln harassment solicitor harassment solicitor lincoln lincs law employment solicitors sexual harassment at work sexual harassment compensation sexual harassment lawyer lincoln sophie goodwill